se-edu/learningresources/contents/ai/ml.md

 The remaining data forms the training set.
 Data in the training set is used for training the model.

 Practitioners may choose to create a sample set out of the training set, with a much smaller amount of data.
 This allows for quicker testing and refinement iterations.
 Training on the entire training set occurs only after they discover a set of parameters they feel confident with.
+This action is justified, as seen in recent research. ([link](https://blog.acolyer.org/2018/03/28/deep-learning-scaling-is-predictable-empirically/))

 ### Model Training, Evaluation & Data Analysis
 Models are evaluated on the validation set after training.